xraypy/xraylarch/doc/installation.rst

 Making Desktop shortcuts to Link to the Applications
 =======================================================

-To make a `Larch` folder on your desktop with shortcuts (Windows or Linux) or Applications (MacOS) for the main Larch applications, you can then type
+To make a `Larch` folder on your desktop with shortcuts to launch tha GUI applications, you can type

 .. code:: bash

     larch -m

-If that complains that it does not find `larch`, you may have to explicitly give the path to Python and/or Larch
+In a Terminal window.
+You may need to explicitly give the path to Python and/or Larch

 .. code:: bash